-Team Fortress 2 Vintage is a re-imagining of Pre-Mannconomy TF2 focusing on gameplay and quality of life updates while retaining the early TF2 feeling.
+Team Fortress 2 Vintage is an open source re-creation of pre-Mannconomy TF2 focusing on gameplay and quality of life updates while retaining the early TF2 feeling.

 TF2V or Team Fortress 2 Vintage is a source mod based off pre-mannconomy TF2.
 When the game was simpler in concept and there wasn't much visual clutter.
 Below are some quick Q&As that should help you understand the goal, we originally had it as it's own article but some people don't like reading more than one so we thought of getting two birds with one stone.